sayanroy11/sayanroy11/README.md

 - 👋 Hi, I’m @sayanroy11
-- 👀 I’m passionate about Data Science, Machine Learning, NLP, and LLMs.
+- 👀 I’m passionate about AI/ML, NLP, LLMs and ML OPS.
 - 🌱 I’m currently building my foundation on RNN, LSTM, Transformers and LLMs.
 - 💞️ I’m looking to collaborate on Data Science projects as well as build some of my own.
 - 📫 email:sayanroy42@gmail.com, linkedin:https://www.linkedin.com/in/sayan-roy-800456/